In Fort Worth, you can explore many museums that are world-famous for the beauty of their architecture.

 Quanah Parker Park

 Located on the banks of the Trinity River on the East side of town, enjoy this nice shaded green space that is home to many different animal habitats.

 Quanah Parker Statue

 Quanah was a frequent visitor to the Fort Worth Stockyards.
-A memorial was built in his honor, located beside the Fort Worth Visitor Center on Exchange
+A memorial was built in his honor, located outside the Hyatt Place Stockyards hotel.

 Sid Richardson Museum and the Amon Carter Museum of American Art This free museum has important collections featuring the Plains Indians.

 One of the finest small museums in Texas, the Stockyards Museum located in the historic Livestock Exchange building in the Fort Worth Stockyards has a number of Comanche artifacts on display in the Quanah Parker Exhibit.